AREA44/next-station-starter/README.md

 ### Change Site Information

-To change your site information, update the following files:

-- `app/layout.tsx`: This file contains information about your website's title, description, URL, favicon, etc. Update the corresponding values in this file.
+To change your site information, update `config/site.ts`.
+This file contains information about your website's name, description, URL, etc. Update the corresponding values in this file.
-- `app/page.tsx`: This file contains additional information about your website.
-Update the values according to your requirements.

 You can also update the favicon, Open Graph image, and Twitter image in the `app` directory.